lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Mutual Authentication

 EDHOC-PSK provides mutual authentication and explicit key confirmation through an additional message that demonstrates possession of the PSK.
-This may be the optional message_4 or an application message (e.g., an OSCORE message) protected with a key derived from EDHOC.
+This may be message_4 or an application message (e.g., an OSCORE message) protected with a key derived from EDHOC.

 To mitigate reflection or Selfie attacks, the identities in CRED_I and CRED_R MUST be distinct.